 Most important is the wellbeing of our employees.
 As I mentioned earlier, we need to ensure they feel informed, supported and safe.

 Next is a laser focus on our customers and making Adobe a true strategic partner to them in this time of uncertainty.
 We need to help them along their transformation journey—really dig in to guide them on the “how.”
 I think we come with an advantage in that Adobe transformed from box software to cloud-based applications back in 2008.
-We have so many learnings from our own experience and transformation—I see a real opportunity in helping other companies navigate through digital disruption, especially in terms of drawing on the experience we have with our data-driven operating model (DDOM).
+We have so many learnings from our own experience and transformation – I see a real opportunity in helping other companies navigate through digital disruption, especially in terms of drawing on the experience we have with our data-driven operating model (DDOM).
 It’s not just about getting someone to purchase an Adobe solution.
-We as an organization need to always be focused on how to help customers realize value, now more than ever.
+We as an organisation need to always be focused on how to help customers realise value, now more than ever.

 What have you learned so far?

 And it’s not a question of whether they are going to transform or become a digital business.
 I think everybody I’ve talked with is committed to that.
 Again, it’s the how.
 What aspect of their business?
 Which customer segments?
-Which product areas, if they’re organized by product?
-What do they prioritize?
+Which product areas, if they’re organised by product?
+What do they prioritise?
 How do you change the business model?
 How do you change the internal processes, capabilities and technologies?
-It’s a complex endeavor, and as I said before, I think it’s an opportunity for us as a company to step up and help guide our customers.
+It’s a complex endeavour, and as I said before, I think it’s an opportunity for us as a company to step up and help guide our customers.